scanon/ecp-tutorial/03-hands-on.md

  with vendor specific software such as MPI and CUDA pre-installed.

 ## Using container-builder
-To see how `container-builder` work we'll create a container capable of running mpi4py and CUDA applications on Titan.
-You are free to use either Dockerfile or Singularity file syntax, `container-builder` will automatically detect the type and build the Singularity container accordingly.
+To see how `container-builder` works we'll create a container capable of running mpi4py and CUDA applications on Titan.
+You are free to use either Dockerfile or Singularity recipe syntax, `container-builder` will automatically detect the type and build the Singularity container accordingly.

 * Create the recipe file, `mpi.def`
 * Use the following base image `olcf/titan:ubuntu-16.04_2018-01-18`
-  * This image is based off of Ubuntu/16.04 and includes a snapshot of Titan's MPI/CUDA software stack on 2018-01-18
+  * This image is based on Ubuntu/16.04 and includes a snapshot of Titan's MPI/CUDA software stack from 2018-01-18
 * Install mpi4py, `pip install mpi4py`

 Now to build our recipe into a Singularity image, `mpi.img`